ravi-50000/Jumping-Minds/README.md

 5. **Postgresql** : PostgreSQL is an advanced, open-source, and powerful relational database management system.
 Postgresql suits for high traffic system like elevator management.(Used pgAdmin for testing)

+6. **Celery** : Celery is a asynchronous task queue library, used to perform Async tasks.

+7. **Redis** : Redis is used as a message broker, load tasks into the queue.
+It will communicate with celery apps and workers.

 **API Contract** : 9 Api's are created(4,8 not addressed in problem statement).
 8,9 can be merged but to make it more concise created extra api(8)